xconverge/spkelly/content/posts/diypedal/index.md

 ![](order_2.png)

-Now to wait for them to arrive...
+I then had to wait a few weeks for the boards to arrive.
+In the meantime I placed an order for all of the electronic components, the enclosure, and the knobs, so that once the boards arrived I could start to put it all together!

 Reference:
 https://www.electrosmash.com/proco-rat